 We strive to produce a healthy, versatile, beautiful and mentally and physically sound companion.
 All of our dogs are registered with ASCA and AKC.
 All our breeding dams and sires, have their hips and elbows analyzed by OFA and their eyes are cleared by a certified ophthalmologist for CERF/OFA yearly.
 The sire and dam of each litter are chosen carefully for their physical and mental soundness and their ability to contribute to the breed.
 When we have a litter, we put all of our time and effort into raising our puppies to socialize them and teach them how to learn to be successful in their new homes.
 Due to this, we only breed occasionally and screen buyers carefully.
 Please do not feel offended when we ask you many questions about you and your plans for a puppy.
 This information helps us make decisions regarding the right placement for our puppies.
 Many of our puppies are used in therapy work and are emotional support animals.
 Our dogs mainly perform in conformation, obedience and agility.
-But we have started to dabble in herding as time permits.
-We truly enjoy working with our dog and they in turn all love to work and want to please us.
+We truly enjoy working with our dogs and they in turn all love to work and want to please us.
 Our dogs are first and foremost members of our family.
 We want to ensure that we have enough time to spend with each of them individually, therefore we are a very small kennel.
 If you would like to learn more about us and our dogs, please, don't hesitate to contact us.

 SHOULD YOU CHOOSE AN AUSTRALIAN SHEPHERD?

 This is a bright and active breed that needs a job and is intensely devoted to their owner.
 This dog may require more space, time, training, exercise and attention than you are ready to give.
 This dog has a lot of hair that he/she will share with you and your residence.
 If you have never owned a dog, and especially if you have young children, be aware that a well-behaved dog takes time and work.